Anirudhbangari/Power-Bi/README.md

 Two pages report was created on Power BI Desktop .

-Following inferences can be drawn from the dashboard;
+Following inferences can be drawn from the dashboard overall for all country and all year;

 ### [1] Economic Stability Post-2000:
 The stabilization of exchange rates post-2000 suggests that the global economy or the economies of the countries in your dataset became more stable or were influenced by factors that reduced volatility in exchange rates.